near-ndc/voting-v1/README.md

 - user can only vote for active proposals
 - user can overwrite his vote

-### Stake weighted voting
+### Approval Voting

 The main purpose is Constitution Ratification - passes when [NEAR Supermajority Constent](https://github.com/near-ndc/gov/blob/main/framework-v1/ratification-and-election-process.md#voting) is met.

 Setting a proposal will require a big bond of NEAR (to be defined).
 Such proposal passes when [NEAR Consent](https://github.com/near-ndc/gov/blob/main/framework-v1/ratification-and-election-process.md#voting) is met.

-### Stake Weighted Elections
+### Elections

 Elections for NDC v1 Houses.
-Candidates can only be submitted by GWG, following the process approved by the community.
+Candidates can only be submitted by the Voting Committee, following the process approved by the community.

 ## TODO